gerekper/ganjaking/wp-content/plugins/updraftplus/readme.txt

 = 1.16.56 - 29/Apr/2021 =

 * FIX: Revert changing of Amazon S3 authentication error handling in 1.16.55, which broke support of S3-compatible providers
-* TWEAK: Remove some unnnecessary methods from the UpdraftPlus_S3 class
+* TWEAK: Remove some unnecessary methods from the UpdraftPlus_S3 class

 = 1.16.55 - 28/Apr/2021 =